thesassway/thesassway.com/source/beginner/variable-naming.html.markdown

     // Footer
     $footer-height: 200px;
-    $footer-background-color: #AAA;
+    $footer-background-color: #aaa;

-## Keep a Centralized Config
+## Keep a centralized config

-*This is more an organizational tip than a naming tip.*

-I like to keep all my variables in a single file, called `_config.sass`, that I include in my primary stylesheet using the `@import` directive.

-Every other file that gets included after my config file will have access to those variables.
+I like to keep all my variables in a single file, called `_config.scss`, that I include in my primary stylesheet using the `@import` directive.
+This way, every other file that gets included after my config file will have access to those variables.

     :::scss
     @import base/config;